Above Ground Pool Liner Cost & Replacement Guide 2026

 Long-Term Cost Planning

 Factor in that thicker liners cost more upfront but last longer, making them more economical over time.
-A 30 mil liner costing $600 that lasts 10 years provides better value than a 20 mil liner costing $300 that needs replacement every 4 years.
+A 30-gauge liner costing around $620 that lasts 10–12 years with proper maintenance provides better value than a standard-gauge liner that may need earlier replacement due to UV damage or punctures.
+Keeping water chemistry balanced and avoiding undiluted chemicals on the vinyl are the most effective ways to extend liner life.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.